tawi1/DotsTrafficCity/docs/source/customCamera.rst

 ..  code-block:: r

-	// The new script script that derived from 'CameraBase' public class ExampleCamera : CameraBase
+	// The new MonoBehaviour script that derived from 'CameraBase' public class ExampleCamera : CameraBase
     {
 		// Your own camera solution example